- This event has passed.

 ***This event has been cancelled***

-This two-day joint conference, hosted by the American Institute of Architects (AIA) Pennsylvania and PSBA, brings architects and school leaders together for conversation and learning on project management, energy-efficient and healthy design, finances and funding, school safety and security, and best practices for K-12 construction.
+This two-day joint conference, hosted by AIA Pennsylvania and the Pennsylvania School Board Association (PSBA), brings architects and school leaders together for conversation and learning on project management, energy-efficient and healthy design, finances and funding, school safety and security, and best practices for K-12 construction.
 The conference will have four learning tracks available for attendees to choose from.
 Brief descriptions of each track are outlined below.

 Join architectural firm Crabtree Rohrbaugh & Associates and Penn Manor School District representatives for a tour of Penn Manor High School in Millersville, PA, about 15 minutes from the Lancaster Marriott.
 Built in the 1950s and partially renovated beginning in 1994, Penn Manor High School is undergoing a major renovation and construction project to assure it can adequately meet current and future educational needs.

 Following the Penn Manor tour, return to the Lancaster Marriott for a reception and an opportunity to take a engage in a walking tour of historic Lancaster City with Greg Scott from RLPS Architects.

 Historic Lancaster walking tour, 6:00 pm

 Historic Lancaster City was founded in 1730 and laid out by colonist James Hamilton.
 Lancaster was the largest inland settlement west of Philadelphia and described as “the gateway to the frontier.”
 Almost three centuries later, the city is a living museum of more than two dozen architectural styles including Georgian, Federal, Germanic, Queen Anne, French Baroque, Italian Renaissance Chateauesque and Beaux Art, to name a few.
 The mile-and-a-half tour will include at least 22 examples of these diverse architectural styles.